ashishra0/algos-with-tests/README.md

-## Algorithms and Data Structures with Tests
+## Just Programs with Tests

-Welcome to the Algorithms and Data Structures with Tests repository!
-The idea for this repo came as part of hacktoberfest 2020 where I always wanted to try and implement algorithms and data structures in various languages along with writing tests.
+Welcome to Just Programs Repository.
+The idea for this repo came as part of hacktoberfest 2020 where I always wanted to try to solve certain leetcode, hackerrank problems in various languages along with writing tests.
 Hope to see your active contribution.

 ### Learn More

 * To get upto speed quickly, check out the [contributing doc](#).

-* The aim of this repository is to encourage people to write various algorithm implementations along with a test file to not only have confidence implementing algorithms and also have confidence in writing tests for the same.

-* This is aimed at people who want to learn how to make valuable pull requests.
+* This is also aimed at beginners who want to learn how to make pull requests and understand the github flow.

 ### Contribution Guidelines
 (TO BE ADDED SOON)